Pierre81385/dlmCodeChallenge/README.md

 - Subsituted MongoDB as the backend database.
 - Added AXIOS to take advantage of it's expanded abilities beyod javascript's fetch().
 - Added react-router-dom for its dynamic routing.
-- Styled with react-boostrap
+- Styled with react-boostrap, though not tested for responsivness.
 - Added Concurrently so I could start up the front and backend together...
 Concurrently.

-## Getting started

-You will need to run both the UI and the API separately.
-They each have their own instructions as to how to get started.

 ## Submitting